josephMG/bmad-method-projects/project-5/docs/prd/family-expense-tracker-prd.md

     *   Use a dedicated Flutter package for Google Sheets API interaction (e.g., `googleapis_auth`, `googleapis`).
     *   **Challenges:**
         *   **Authentication:** Implementing Google OAuth securely for mobile applications.
-        *   **API Rate Limits:** Google Sheets API has rate limits.
+        *   **API Rate Limits:** Google Sheets API has rate limits (e.g., 100 requests per 100 seconds per user, 500 requests per 100 seconds per project).
 Design the app to minimize API calls, especially for frequent operations.
-Caching will be crucial.
+Implement client-side caching for frequently accessed data (e.g., categories, current month's expenses) and a retry mechanism with exponential backoff for rate-limited requests.
+Display user-friendly messages when rate limits are encountered.
         *   **Data Structure Mapping:** Mapping Google Sheets row data to Flutter data models and vice-versa.
         *   **Real-time Sync:** True real-time sync (push notifications from Google Sheets) is not directly supported by the Sheets API.
 A polling mechanism or manual refresh will be necessary for the initial version.
         *   **Unique Row Identification:** As noted in functional requirements, Google Sheets lacks stable row IDs.
 A custom ID column will be needed.